Siteimprove/CMS-plugin-Wordpress/tests/live/README.md

 Login failures identify one of six fixed stages, from opening the popup through submitting credentials and waiting for it to close.
-A LOGIN STATE line contains only fixed boolean fields for popup availability, the known identity origin, and visible username/password/alert/one-time-code/CAPTCHA controls.
+A LOGIN STATE line contains only fixed boolean fields for popup availability, known identity/SDK/platform origins, the SDK close page, and visible username/password/alert/one-time-code/ CAPTCHA controls or access-denied/terms prompts.
 It contains no URL, page text, field value, screenshot or raw exception.
 These indicators help narrow a failure; they do not prove why authentication was rejected.